isomerpages/mas-moneysense/_investments/A Step By Step Guide To Start Trading.md

 <p>Bank statement from any of the MAS licensed banks;</p>
 </li>
 <li>
-<p>Central Provident Fund (CPF) statement;</p>
+<p>Central Provident Fund (CPF) statement; or</p>
 </li>
 <li>
 <p>Latest Notice of Assessment of your personal income tax.</p>
 </li>
 </ul>
-<h2><strong>Receiving dividend payments and cash entitlements</strong></h2>
+<h2><strong>Receiving Dividend Payments And Cash Entitlements</strong></h2>
-<p>From September 2020, CDP will stop paying dividend payments or other cash
+<p>Since September 2020, CDP has stopped paying dividend payments or other
-distributions through cheques.
-Instead the amounts will be credited directly into your designated bank account.</p>
+cash distributions through cheques.
+Instead, the amounts will be credited directly into your designated bank account.</p>
-<p>&nbsp;</p>
-<p>You need to set up your designated bank account by September if you want
+<p>You need to set up your designated bank account if you want to receive
-to receive your dividends or cash distributions on schedule.
+your dividends or cash distributions on schedule.
 Otherwise, these amounts will be reflected in your CDP statements but the funds will not reach you.</p>
 <p>You can set up your designated bank account by:</p>
 <p>1.
 Calling 6535 7511<strong> </strong>(Select your language option, then
 Option 5)</p>